watermelontools/watermelon-vscode/wm-paper/index.md

 # wm-extension by WatermelonTools

 ## Intro
+This is an extension to help coders understand code better.
 ## How to run this project
 - Open the repo on VSCode
 -  ```npm i```